 I have also lived with others who have been addicted to different things.
 I’ve been through two divorces.
 Overall there aren’t many experiences that I won’t have shared with you.
-Katie talks about there being no new stressful thoughts and I find this so true.

-Through doing The Work
+Through doing self-inquiry

 - I have never really been in touch with my emotions.
 Rather I’ve suppressed them.